Md-Siam-Mia-Code/ArtTic-LAB/README.md

 ### 3. Run the Installer Script 🛠️

 This only needs to be done **once**.
-It will create a self-contained `ArtTic-LAB` environment and install all the magic dependencies.
+It will create a self-contained `arttic-lab` environment and install all the magic dependencies.

 - **On Windows:**
   Double-click `install.bat` or run it from your terminal.